glazzara/vaucanson1/doc/README.txt

 Overview
 ========

-Firstly  initiated by  Jacques  Sakarovitch in  2000,  Vaucanson is  a project   developed   by    the   Ecole   Nationale   Supérieure   des Télécommunications  [1]   and  the  EPITA   Research  and  Development Laboratory (LRDE) [2].
+Initiated  by Jacques  Sakarovitch  in 2000,  Vaucanson  is a  project developed by the École Nationale Supérieure des Télécommunications [1] and the EPITA Research and Development Laboratory (LRDE) [2].

 ..
 [1] http://www.enst.fr